nicolealdurien/flask_packing_list/README.md

   (Hidden delete button to completely delete an item from the DB - it's to the right of the visible buttons.)

 - **Languages/Tools Used:**<br/>
-  Python, Jinja2, SemanticUI, HTML/CSS, PythonAnywhere
+  Flask (Python, Jinja2, SQLite), SemanticUI, HTML/CSS, PythonAnywhere

 - **Developer:**<br/>
   [Nicole Aldurien](https://github.com/nicolealdurien)